migan703/FirstTestAutomation/README.md

 # FirstTestAutomation

 Automation Simple example.
-Connection to tge Google's page and write sometime in the search form.
+Connection to the Google's page and write something in the search form.